rocketinsights/web-blueprint/soapbox/people/afraser.md

 Listen, ask questions, give updates, don't miss standup.
 The beginning of every project should start with a "high-touch" phase.
 Some (maybe most) clients mistakenly think we have everything we need before we do, make sure you reach out if you don't and request meetings with people who can answer your questions.

+Have a low threshold for presenting ideas.
+You can get a good sense of the team by seeing how these ideas reverberate.
+Plus, sometimes the response will be "Wait, can we actually do that?"

 ## Set expectations.
 Deliver on promises.

 This goes without saying, but building trust means working on what you said you're working on and delivering again and again.

 ## Explain how things made people happy or unhappy.

 When justifying any decision, it's rarely enough to cite "literature" or "experience" and leave it at that.
 People need to hear _why_.
+Speaking from your own prior experience about what made people (users/developers) happy or unhappy will often convince a hesitant decision maker.
 This is useful when arguing for a particular engineering or design decision, or when considering changes to things like scrum process or meeting format.

 ## Build it, then show and tell.